 Here are some benefits of forward-facing car seating for children–

-• They offer more space for growing children.
+- They offer more space for growing children.

-• They come equipped with a harness and tether system for added security.
+- They come equipped with a harness and tether system for added security.

-• They provide more freedom of movement for older children.
+- They provide more freedom of movement for older children.

-• It’s recommended to transition to a forward-facing car seat when the child reaches the highest weight or height limit allowed by the manufacturer.
+- It’s recommended to transition to a forward-facing car seat when the child reaches the highest weight or height limit allowed by the manufacturer.

 How Long Can Children Face Rear In A Car Seat?

 It is important to note that some children may outgrow the height or weight limit of their rear-facing car seat before they are 2 years old.
-In such cases, it is recommended to switch to a forward-facing car seat that meets the child’s weight and height
+In such cases, it is recommended to switch to a forward-facing car seat that meets the child’s weight and height.

 A car seat’s safety depends on its position (rear-facing vs. forward-facing) and proper installation and usage.
 Determining a car seat position by age or getting a custom car seat made according to the height and weight of the baby will be better for the baby.

-In recent years, the recommendation to keep children in a rear-facing car seat until at least 2 years of age, or until they reach the highest weight or height limit allowed by the manufacturer, has become more common.
+In recent years, the recommendation to keep children in a rear-facing car seat until at least 2 years of age, or until they reach the highest weight or height limit allowed by the manufacturer, whichever comes first, has become more common.
 This is because research has shown that extended rear-facing provides increased safety and comfort for young infants in the event of a crash.

 In summary, the height and weight limit for rear-facing car seats vary by manufacturer, but it is generally recommended to keep infants in a rear-facing car seat until they are at least 2 years old, or until they reach the highest weight or height limit allowed by the manufacturer.